 When the variable SpecifyToolName is set to 1 (or true) a column has to be added

 at the beginning of each line in each csv file.
 This column can be empty or

 filled with a different toolName.

 Example:

 ,REQ_MODULE,Requirements/Module

-MyReqChecker, REQUIREMENT, Requirements/Module/My Req Label, This is the label of
+MyReqChecker, REQUIREMENT, Requirements/Module/My_Req Label, This is the label of

 the rea

 The finding of type Label will be set as reported by the tool "MyReqChecker".

-==========

-= GenericPerl =

-=========

-The GenericPerl framework is an extension of the Generic framework that starts

-by running a perl script in order to generate the metrics, findings, information

 '''